user18130814200115-2/groffscripts/README.md

 Adds a bibliography page where references are printed out.
 A title may be given as an argument, the default of 'References' is taken otherwise.

-#### .FOLLOW
-Moves the cursor back the width of a space.
-Used previously to append periods and commas after .BOLD and .ITALIC.

 ## packages
 Packages are tmac files designed to be sourced into groff projects.
 The default.mom files includes a macro to load these packages called `PLUGIN`.